 This type of agility isn’t for everyone though.
 Not everyone wants or has the proper skills to get their hands dirty with data exploration.
 And the very nature of raw data means that data governance is essentially non-existent.
 Data governance is the responsibility of the users who should employ tactics such as a closed loop system, or sandbox analytics.
 Without this, the data lake risks becoming a mess of disconnected silos and unusable data.

-As I mentioned in my last post, a data warehouse is extremely powerful.
+A data warehouse is extremely powerful.
 By principle, they are designed to make it easy to link data across various dimensions.
 However, it can also be extremely cumbersome.
 Among the various types of users who utilize BI on a daily basis, only the highly technical Information Designers can get under the hood and make changes to a data warehouse.

 A data lake, however, is much more agile.
 Information designers can fully immerse themselves in the large and varied data sets they need, while more casual Business Users can pick and choose from the more structured data sources within the data lake.
 The structured data is easily ordered and processed within the data lake, resulting in an output of analyzed data that users can quickly sift through to gain insight.